PriceLab/BDDS/trenadb/fimo/README.md

 ## 4. Copy the and restore the existing fimo database dump from Amazon S3

 Ultimately, you'll want to add your text files created in step 3 to the fimo database.
-The most recent version of fimo was created on June 13, 2017 and can be copied to your machine as follows:
+The most recent version of fimo was created on July 27, 2017 and can be copied to your machine as follows:

-`aws s3 cp s3://marichards/completed_dbs/2017_06_22_fimo.dump .`
+`aws s3 cp s3://marichards/completed_dbs/2017_06_27_fimo.dump .`

-The database is around 34 GB and will take some time to download.
+The database is around 32 GB and will take some time to download.
 Once it does, you'll need to restore it in PostgreSQL.
 First, open PostgreSQL, create an empty database, give privileges to the "trena" user account, and close PostgreSQL:

 ```
 psql postgres